numberoverzero/bloop/docs/user/models.rst

 This allows you to define models and then handle the binding in a try/except to handle any failure modes (network failure, model mismatches).

-When defining a model, we can specify an optional ``Meta`` attribute within the class, which lets us customize properties of the table, as well as holding most of the cached data used internally::
+When defining a model, you can specify an optional ``Meta`` attribute within the class, which lets you customize properties of the table, as well as holding most of the cached data used internally::

     class MyModel(engine.model):